ISUgenomics/bioinformatics-workbook/tutorials/wgcna.md

 #>  ....detecting modules..
 #>  ....calculating module eigengenes..
 #>  ....checking kME in modules..
-#>      ..removing 11 genes from module 1 because their KME is too low.
+#>      ..removing 13 genes from module 1 because their KME is too low.
-#>      ..removing 1 genes from module 3 because their KME is too low.
-#>      ..removing 15 genes from module 5 because their KME is too low.
-#>      ..removing 3 genes from module 6 because their KME is too low.
-#>      ..removing 1 genes from module 7 because their KME is too low.
-#>      ..removing 1 genes from module 8 because their KME is too low.
-#>      ..removing 1 genes from module 11 because their KME is too low.
+#>      ..removing 1 genes from module 2 because their KME is too low.
-#>      ..removing 3 genes from module 12 because their KME is too low.
-#>      ..removing 2 genes from module 14 because their KME is too low.
-#>      ..removing 1 genes from module 23 because their KME is too low.
+#>      ..removing 12 genes from module 3 because their KME is too low.
-#>      ..removing 1 genes from module 36 because their KME is too low.
+#>      ..removing 1 genes from module 4 because their KME is too low.
-#>      ..removing 1 genes from module 38 because their KME is too low.
+#>      ..removing 4 genes from module 10 because their KME is too low.
 #>  ..Working on block 6 .
 #>     TOM calculation: adjacency..
 #>     ..will use 4 parallel threads.